Thai Foot Massage – A Complete Guide to Ancient Reflexology

 From the Practitioner’s Point of View:

 The stick allows the therapist to apply more significant pressure with less effort.
 It will enable you to use deep pressure in a single place without overusing your thumbs.
-The pointed end of the stick helps the therapist with more precise work.
-However, it isn’t easy to imagine how this could be fun.
+The pointed end of the stick allows the therapist to perform more precise work.
+However, it’s not easy to imagine how this could be enjoyable.

 What Does Thai Foot Massage Do to Your Body?